boddicheg/recon/README.md

 Recon
 ======

-Pentest Docker image for CFTs based on Alpine Linux
+Pentest Docker image for CTFs based on Alpine Linux